Crimson Quill’s Appraisal #194

 Whilst the obvious primary characters are adequately fleshed-out, the others are there purely to act as fodder for the super-human military experiments gone awry and Underground pretty much numbers each lemming beforehand and stays true to form in whittling them down in an entirely predictable manner.
 To make matters worse, the script is pretty weak, indeed, occasionally downright laughable although, to the young actors’ credit they do give it their all.

 With more care and attention, Underground could have been something a little more memorable.
 Its characters are largely under-developed, there’s an air of inevitability to the dispatches and the plot beggars belief but, all things considered, it still offers a fair degree of excitement and over-the-top shenanigans to warrant a view.
-Glowsticks at the ready then, only make sure you enter with trepidation as The Descent it most definitely isn’t.
+Glowsticks at the ready then, only make sure you enter with a fair share of trepidation as The Descent it most definitely isn’t.

 Crimson Quill’s Judgement: 6/10